MayFu2025/unit2_project/README.md

 arduino = serial.Serial(port=f'/dev/{id}', baudrate=9600, timeout=0.1)  #id of Arduino on computer
 print("Connection Successful")  #Let user know Arduino is connected
 ```
-In order to establish a connection between the computer and the arduino, there is a need to create a serial connection.
+In order to be able to take the data collected on the arduino, here is a need to create a serial connection between the arduino and the computer.
 This can be done by importing the serial library.
-In the first line, we store the id of the arduino as identified by the computer, in the variable id.
+In the first line, we store the id of the arduino as identified by the computer in the variable id.
 In the second line, we use the serial.Serial() function.
-The port parameter is the id of the arduino, the baudrate is the rate of data transfer between the computer and the arduino.
-The timeout parameter is the time the program waits for the arduino to send data before proceeding to the next line.
-This is stored as the variable arduino, which can be used later to refer back to the connection.
+The port parameter is the id of the arduino.
+This connection is stored as the variable arduino, which can be used again later.
 In the last line, we print a message to the user to check that the connection has been established.

+Next, we created a function that reads the data collected on the arduino.
+This is shown in fig. 2,  as well as in the program that follows:
 ```.py
 def read() -> str:
     """Read data from Arduino.
 Return data as a string."""